 9. When policies are easy to read, people understand what they’re buying.
 This means they’ll be happier with what they get.
 USAA uses straightforward language that allows customers to know exactly what they are purchasing.
 This has led to increased customer satisfaction and fewer complaints.

 10. Many computer and online programs help write clear language.
 Insurance companies can use these to make sure their documents are easy to read.
-For instance, Aetna integrated readability software in their drafting process, ensuring consistent clarity across all documents.
-This technology makes their policies user-friendly and easy to understand.
+For instance, Aetna used readability software in their drafting process to ensure consistent clarity across all documents.
+These tools makes their policies user-friendly and easy to understand.

 11. More people are reading their policies on computers and phones.
 Clear language helps make this easier and keeps customers happy.
 Nationwide, for example, designed its online policies with readability in mind.
 This makes it easier for clients to access and understand their documents on various devices, enhancing their online experience.